 Ed.D.
 Program Overview

 Designed to rigorously prepare you to become a transformational education leader, the Concordia University Doctoral Program in Education offers an intensive curriculum taught by a faculty of highly regarded scholars from diverse universities and businesses.
 This doctorate degree program is designed to prepare candidates to become transformational leaders in education, ready to make an immediate and long-term positive impact in schools, government, academia, business, and not-for-profit organizations.
 Candidates can complete the program on campus or online.
-Choose from concentrations in Teacher Leadership and Educational Administration.
+Choose from specializations in Teacher Leadership, Educational Administration, Higher Education, and Transformational Leadership.
 Classes are seven and a half weeks in length, and are limited to 15 candidates to ensure quality.

 Ed.D.
 Program Goals and Objectives